iJKTen/punions-server/README.md

 ```

 ### Submit Score
-In the object below player id is the player who submitted his/her pun and this message is sent by the
+In the object below, player id is the player who submitted her/his pun and this message is sent by the
 other players.
 ```
 {